In a world where year-over-year metrics are no longer relevant, how should our industry measure success?

 While performance metrics drive critical business decisions in hospitality industry sector, organizations cannot function without employees.
 While many tech companies were able to pivot with relative ease to remote work, employees still required new or additional support – in the form of virtual collaboration tools, guidance on updated company policies related to remote work or stress management and flexibility to juggle the various demands of family life in quarantine.

 One study found that a major indicator of employee workforce health and happiness was the training and support offered to a company’s managers and supervisors.
 If metrics to track ongoing employee wellness and satisfaction were not included in pre-pandemic dashboards, they should be considered for inclusion moving forward.

 What Was Your Takeaway?

 What will the future hold?
-Next year promises to bring even more recovery, as hotels and travel agencies are reporting booms in business in the latter half of 2021.
+Next year promises to bring even more recovery, as hotels and travel agencies are reporting booms in hospitality industry sector in the latter half of 2021.
 While classic metrics may not be able to help in making future predictions, one thing is certain: flexibility and adaptability are critical.
 Re-assessing and redefining KPIs as needed will help ensure businesses are positioned for whatever comes next.